tonybourkesdnpros/ATD-Reset-Level5/README.md

 This will **only** work on the ATD Level 5 labs (and perhaps Level 4), but you can modidfy the YAML files and playbooks to suit other environments.

+The playbooks/configs/YAML files will set the Level 5 lab environment into one of three configurations (more comming later):

+* Default
+* eBGP-based underlay (for MP-BGP EVPN VXLAN)
+* OSPF-based underlay (for MP-BGP EVPN VXLAN)

+The playbooks will set the configlets, upload any that need to be uploaded, and attach them to devices.
+It will create containers (but does not delete them).

+This does **not** create the change control or execute the change control.
+At this time, that must be done manually by an administrator.

 ## Getting Started